kean/Regex/README.md

 - <code><b>\s</b></code> - matches any whitespace characte (negation: <code><b>\S</b></code>)
 - <code><b>\d</b></code> - matches any decimal digit (negation: <code><b>\D</b></code>)

+## Options

+`Regex` can be initialized with a set of options (`Regex.Options`).

+- `.caseInsensitive` – match letters in the pattern independent of case.
+- `.multiline` –  control the behavior of `^` and `$` anchors.
+By default, these match at the start and end of the input text.
+If this flag is set, will match at the start and end of each line within the input text.

 # References